Files

 Set the Feature Operation to Insert, then set the Table Handling to Drop and Create.
 This will drop the existing public.West_End table, then create it again using the data from the Microsoft Excel spreadsheet.

-If we weren’t sure if this table already existed, and we were ok will appending more data on if the table did exist, we use Create If Needed.
-Now, if we wanted to remove the old data, but were confident that the table schema was correct, we can use Truncate Existing, which will be covered in Part 2.
+If we weren’t sure whether this table already existed and were ok with appending more data if it did, we would use Create If Needed.
+Now, if we wanted to remove the old data, but were confident that the table schema was correct, we could use Truncate Existing, which will be covered in Part 2.

 5. Map Attributes

-The reader and writer feature types now need to be connected.
+The reader and writer feature types must now be connected.
 Connect the West End reader feature type to the public.West_End writer feature type.
 If you click the drop-down arrow next to each, you will notice that the arrows are yellow and red, which means that the attributes are not correctly mapped.
-This is due to how PostGIS/PostgreSQL handles attributes; it has everything in lowercase whereas the attributes coming from the Excel file are in Title case.
+This is due to how PostGIS/PostgreSQL handles attributes: everything is lowercase, whereas the attributes from the Excel file are in Title Case.

 To quickly correct this, right-click on the connection line and select Auto Connect Attributes.
-If you were planning on modifying the attributes or further transforming your data before writing it out, it is recommended that you use the Replace Link with AttributeManager option instead.
+If you were planning to modify the attributes or further transform your data before writing it out, it is recommended that you use the Replace Link with AttributeManager option instead.

 6. Run Workspace and Inspect Output

 Save and run the workspace.
-Then click on the public.WestEnd_PublicArt writer feature type to open the popup menu, then click the View Written Data button.
+Then click on the public.WestEnd_PublicArt writer feature type to open the mini toolbar, then click the View Written Data button.

 Dropping and creating the table is a quick solution if you are not concerned about losing data.
 The data from the Microsoft Excel spreadsheet very closely matched the data already in the database, so you will see minimal change.
 To really see a change, complete Part 2, then re-run Part 1 to reset the database table.